Best NGOs Award

 100 most influential in Brazil

 Beto Veríssimo, Senior Researcher at Imazon, is on the list of the 100 most influential people in Brazil in 2014 according to Época Magazine.
-The choice, in the category Directors, was based on his work developing the Social Progress Index for the Amazon, which assessed social indicators for each municipality in the region based on international methodology.
+In the category Directors, the choice was based on his work developing the Social Progress Index for the Amazon, which assessed social indicators for each municipality in the region based on international methodology.

 Make a Difference Award